-On December 12, 2013, Aerospace announced that American Airlines Group Inc., of Fort Worth, Texas had signed a firm purchase agreement to acquire 30 CRJ900 NEXTGEN aircraft and options for an additional 40.
-Based on the 2013 list price for the CRJ900 NEXTGEN aircraft, the firm order contract is valued at approximately \$1.4 billion and could increase to approximately \$3.4 billion if the 40 options are converted into firm orders.
+On December 12, 2013, Aerospace announced that American Airlines Group Inc., of Fort Worth, Texas signed a firm purchase agreement to acquire 30 CRJ900 NextGen aircraft and options for an additional 40.
+Based on the 2013 list price for the CRJ900 NextGen aircraft, the firm order contract was valued at approximately \$1.4 billion and could increase to approximately \$3.4 billion should the 40 options be converted into firm orders.

-On December 31, 2013, Aerospace announced it had received a firm order for 38 Bombardier business aircraft, including 28 GLOBAL business jets and 10 CHALLENGER 605 business jets, from an undisclosed customer.
+On December 31, 2013, Aerospace announced that it received a firm order for 38 Bombardier business aircraft, including 28 Global business jets and 10 Challenger 605 business jets, from an undisclosed customer.
 The transaction is valued at approximately \$2.2 billion, based on 2013 list prices for typically equipped aircraft.

-On January 1, 2014, Transportation established a new organizational structure composed of four parts: Rolling Stock Regions, the BT Core consisting of value chain functions, Global Businesses and Group Headquarters, to further empower project management, reduce organizational layers and overhead costs, speed up decision making implement leaner processes and foster upfront product development and standardization.
+On January 1, 2014, Transportation established a new organizational structure composed of four parts: Rolling Stock Regions, the BT Core consisting of value chain functions, Global Businesses and Group Headquarters, to further empower project management, reduce organizational layers and overhead costs, speed up decision making, implement leaner processes and foster upfront product development and standardization.

-On January 16, 2014, Aerospace announced that Dammam-based Al Qahtani Aviation Company had signed a firm purchase agreement for 16 CS300 aircraft with options for an additional 10 CS300 jetliners.
-The aircraft will be operated by SaudiGulf Airlines, a newly launched national carrier based in the Kingdom of Saudi Arabia.
-Based on the list price of the aircraft, the firm order for the 16 CS300 aircraft is valued at approximately \$1.2 billion.
+On January 16, 2014, Aerospace announced that Dammam-based Al Qahtani Aviation Company signed a firm purchase agreement for 16 CS300 aircraft with options for an additional 10 CS300 jetliners to be operated by SaudiGulf Airlines, a newly launched national carrier based in the Kingdom of Saudi Arabia.
+Based on the 2014 list price of the aircraft, the firm order for the 16 CS300 aircraft was valued at approximately \$1.2 billion.
 Should all 10 options be exercised, the value of the contract would increase to \$2 billion.